New Alipore College

 Sri Aroop Biswas (Honorable MIC, Government of West Bengal) is the president of the governing body and an alumnus of the college.
-Jaydeep Sarangi, an academician and bilingual poet, is the current principal of the college.
+Jaydeep Sarangi, an academic and bilingual poet, is the current principal of the college.
 The college has taken active role in online education via Learning Management System though the website.
 It takes care of mental well-being of its stakeholders.